 - not for profit organisations.

-Although project proposals may involve other participating groups, only the appointed Crown land manager is eligible to apply.
+- Although project proposals may involve other groups, only the appointed Crown land manager is eligible to apply.

 This program provides funds for activities that support coastal Crown land managers to develop and implement projects that reduce risk and prioritise public access to coastal Crown land.